pantrypoints/sp/content/en/research/sarkar/english/chapter-13.md

 The following is a list of words which are spelt in one way but pronounced in a different way.

-WORDS |	CORRECT PRONUNCIATION 1
+Words | Correct Pronunciation 1
 --- | ---
 housewife [in the sense of a case for needles, thread] | huzif Dalhousie | daluzi